 Where an Investigator's Brochure (IB) is required for a non-commercial trial, it may be supplied by the Marketing Authorisation Holder of the IMP under trial.
 If it cannot be obtained from the Marketing Authorisation Holder or the IMP is being developed ‘in house’, the sponsor must ensure that an IB is produced.

-On 15 October 2018, the HRA launched a Pharmacy Assurance process for studies involving Investigational Medicinal Products (IMPs).
-In 2020, the process is being rolled out more widely in England and Wales.
+Pharmacy Assurance process a single technical review for eligible studies across the UK.
 Further information can be found on the IRAS webpages.
-The process involves the completion of one single pharmacy technical review per study, which can be used by all participating sites.
-This streamlined approach to pharmacy assessment will allow local NHS/HSC organisations to assess and confirm local capacity and capability more effectively, providing substantial benefits to efficient study set-up.
+The process involves the completion of a single pharmacy technical review per study, which can be used to streamline the pharmacy capacity and capability assessment carried out by each participating site.